ranchodeluxe/osm-export-ops/README.md

 0. make it virtualenv compatible if flag set

+0. make the main site run on Apache instead of Django development server

 0. make Celery run as daemon so we don't have to ssh in and run screen

 0. generalize this to work with EC2 deployment and lock down user roles